- Roundtrip International Economy Class Flights from Los Angeles (domestic US flights can be added at an additional cost)

 - Add on airfares available from most major airports - Add $190 from San Francisco, Add $250 from Dallas, Seattle, Add $300 from NYC, Chicago, Houston, Denver, Minneapolis, Add $380 from Boston, Miami, Add $450 from Washington DC, Atlanta - ask an Aspire consultant for a quote from your local airport.

 - Upgrade to premium economy from $700 per person each way*

 - Upgrade to business class from $2,000 per person each way*

 - Can take the upgrade one way or round trip and combine premium/business classes on same ticket/li>

 * Based on Monday through Thursday travel - ask an Aspire consultant for the upgrade fee for travel Friday through Sunday.

 Consider adding one of these Australian experiences to your package

-Package from pricing is based on double occupancy (2 people sharing a room) for purchase by 31 December 2018; $60 supplement applies each way for travel on Friday through Sunday.
+Package from pricing is based on double occupancy (2 people sharing a room); $60 supplement applies each way for travel on Friday through Sunday.
 Ask an Aspire consultant for pricing for other travel dates.
 Add-on fares are available from other cities.
 Certain blackout dates apply on the accommodation and tour value add offers - check with your Aspire consultant.
 Seats are limited and may not be available on every flight.
 Hotels are subject to availability.
 All prices reflect a discount for purchases made by cash/wire transfer/check, please see terms and conditions for credit card payments.
 There are no discounts for payment made by credit cards.
 Cancellation penalties and other restrictions apply.

 A passport with extended validity past your travel dates and an Electronic Travel Authority (ETA) is required to enter Australia; Aspire Down Under can issue your ETA for a processing fee of $25 per person.
 A copy of the picture page of your passport and payment for your ETA is required at the time of booking.